SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps.md

 - *Fetch the data*: This action fetches the data from the component again.
 - *Pan to view*: This action pans to a certain location.
 The coordinates for this action can be static or dynamic by using a feed.
 - *Set zoom level*: This action zooms to a certain level on the map.
 The zoom level can be static or dynamic by using a feed.
 - *Overlay actions*: Using app actions, different types of overlays can be shown on the map.
 The supported overlay types are .kml, .kmz and .geoJSON.
-The source of the overlay needs to be specified in an input (that can also be received from a feed ) and can be either a local source, specified by a relative path in the *C://Skyline DataMiner/Maps* folder or a web source, specified by a public URL that hosts the overlay.
+The source of the overlay needs to be specified in an input (that can also be received from a feed ) and can be either a local source, specified by a relative path in the *C:\Skyline DataMiner\Maps* folder or a web source, specified by a public URL that hosts the overlay.
 The following overlay actions are available:
     - *Open overlay*
     - *Close overlay*
     - *Toggle overlay*
     - *Close all overlays*

 > [!NOTE]
-> While local sources are more secure and not openly accessible like public sources on the internet, you do have to make sure the route to the GetSecureFile API method (*https///DMA/API/v1/GetSecureFile.aspx*) is openly accessible in order to use the local overlay files.
+> While local sources are more secure and not openly accessible like public sources on the internet, you do have to make sure the route to the GetSecureFile API method (*https://DMA/API/v1/GetSecureFile.aspx*) is openly accessible in order to use the local overlay files.

+> [!NOTE]
+> For more information about the different types of overlays, see [Layer types](xref:Layer_types#layers-of-sourcetype-overlay)